Integration with Angular

 Loading data

-To get data into Kanban, put together a data set.
-You can create a data.ts file in src/app/kanban/ and add your data there:
+To fill Kanban with data, you’ll need a data set.
+Create a data.ts file in src/app/kanban/ and add some sample data like this:

 export function getData() {